A brief history of NEYYSA

 Traveller Series Objectives

 The series offers opportunity to young sailors in the region in all classes to sail against their peers on a handicap basis.
-The series also visits several clubs which do not necessarily host RYA Youth Class events due to their location, specific geography or water size.
+The series also visits several clubs which do not necessarily host RYA Youth & Junior class events due to their location, specific geography or water size.
 Experiencing a variety of sailing venues is a key element in developing high quality sailing skills that will last a lifetime.

 The series is a supportive, inclusive opportunity for all to race, those at the front are often competing in their chosen class at national level, those at the back may be venturing onto the race course for the first time.
 All are welcome and the series view is that the peer support offered by this series out on the water and on-shore is invaluable and represents and celebrates the essence of our sport.

-It is expected that 2022 will a year of consolidation with families returning to the water properly after the pandemic.
-This series offers opportunity for new experiences, competitive racing and friendships without the additional concerns of overnight accommodation as the majority of the venues are within a few hours travelling time of home allowing families to be home in time for tea.
+The association's events offer opportunity for new experiences, competitive racing and friendships without the additional concerns of overnight accommodation (for the majority of our events) as the venues are within a few hours travelling time of home allowing families to be home in time for tea.
 Sunday can then be spent at the home club or enjoying family time together.

 Opportunity For All Youth & Junior Sailors In The Region

-The series aims to provide high quality racing for all young sailors in the region, regardless of the class of boat they sail, where they live or where their sailing aspirations may take them.
+The association aims to provide high quality racing for all young sailors in the region, regardless of the class of boat they sail, their financial situation or social demographic, where they live or where their sailing aspirations may take them.